atmoz/sftp/README.md

 ## Sharing a directory from your computer

-Let's mount a directory and set UID (we will also provide our own hostkeys):
+Let's mount a directory and set UID:

 ```
 docker run \